-If you have recently seen a cougar in Illinois, please report the sighting to the Illinois Department of Natural Resources.
+If you have recently seen a mountain lion in Illinois, please report the sighting to the Illinois Department of Natural Resources.

 Reviewable evidence is very helpful during efforts to identify the animal and the location.
 Please provide any documentation, including original images of individual animals or tracks that you were able to obtain.
 When documenting tracks or other signs, be sure to photograph individual tracks as well as groups of tracks.
 Include in the image an object to aid in the determination of size including a ruler, tape measure, or common object of standard size (coin or paper money, business card, etc.).
 Also include images of the wider area where the tracks were found, including the tracks as well as local features that can be located if the tracks are destroyed.

 An IDNR biologist will review the information provided and attempt to use it to confirm the species and location of the sighting.